FraMan97/prometis/README.md

 * **Frontend-Backend Separation:** The sensitive RSA private key **never** leaves the local backend server.
 The browser-based UI has no access to sensitive cryptographic material.

 * **Path Traversal Protection:** The file download API is secured against path traversal attacks, ensuring a user cannot be tricked into overwriting system files.

+---

+## Roadmap

+Here is future planned developments:

+* Add rate limiting for clients and the discovery server.

+* Add expiring messages between clients.

+* Add online and offline status for clients.